josephg/egwalker-paper/reg-text.typ

 - _Inserted content._ An insertion event contains exactly one character (a Unicode scalar value), and a deletion does not.
 We concatenate the UTF-8 encoding of the characters for insertion events in the same order as they appear in the first column, and LZ4-compress.
 - _Parents._ By default we assume that every event has exactly one parent, namely its predecessor in the topological sort.
 Any events for which this is not true are listed explicitly, for example: "the first event has zero parents; the 153rd event has two parents, namely events numbers 31 and 152;" and so on.
 - _Event IDs._ Each event is uniquely identified by a pair of a replica ID and a per-replica sequence number.
 This column stores runs of event IDs, for example: "the first 1085 events are from replica $A$, starting with sequence number 0; the next 595 events are from replica $B$, starting with sequence number 0;" and so on.
-- _Cached transform positions (optional)._ We can optionally store the transformed positions of each event.
+// - _Cached transform positions (optional)._ We can optionally store the transformed positions of each event.
 This allows the document state to be recomputed much faster in many cases.
 And because of the similarity between transformed positions and original positions, this data adds a very small amount of file overhead in practice.

 // TODO: the next two paragraphs could be omitted if we're short of space We use several further tricks to reduce file size.
 For example, we run-length-encode deletions in reverse direction (due to holding down backspace).
 We express operation indexes relative to the end of the previous event, so that the number fits in fewer bytes.
 We deduplicate replica IDs, and so on.

+Peers can optionally also store a copy of the document's content, after all changes have been merged.
+This allows documents to be loaded directly from disk, without any additional overhead.
+(The event graph is only needed when merging concurrent changes).

 We send the same data format over the network when replicating the entire event graph.
 When sending a subset of events over the network (e.g., a single event during real-time collaboration), references to parent events outside of that subset need to be encoded using the $(italic("replicaID"), italic("seqNo"))$ event IDs, but otherwise a similar encoding can be used.